 Our Community Inclusion Toolkit includes a wide range of resources for employment.
 These resources have been developed to help people with Down syndrome and their families understand employment opportunities.
 There are also resources for employers, providing information about adjustments to support people with Down syndrome in paid employment.

-Guides for Employees and Employees
+Guides for Employees and Employers

 Our Guides for Employees provide information to help people with Down syndrome to get ready to find a job.
 Our Guides for Employers contain tips on recruiting staff, training, adjustments, and support in the workplace.